jshafto/app_academy_notes/w3_learning_objectives.md

     - open the conflicting file in an appropriate editor and you will have the choice to accept incoming changes or not, and then you can add it to the staging area and commit the resolved merge
 - Match the three types of git reset with appropriate descriptions of the operation.
     - `--soft` flag is least dangerous—moves intermediate changes to staging area
-    - by default, `--mixed` reset will occur: puts changes into the wokring directory rather than the staging area
+    - by default, `--mixed` reset will occur: puts changes into the working directory rather than the staging area
     - `--hard` reset will completely obliterate intermediate commits
 - Use Git reset to rollback local-only commits.
     - `git reset` moves the `HEAD` like checkout, but it destroys intermediate commits